Human Rights

 Human rights practices cover all stakeholder groups, including employees, partners, subcontractors, customers, tenants, and communities.
 A dedicated Human Rights Working Team and Internal Audit Department oversee compliance, operating within the frameworks of the UN Guiding Principles on Business and Human Rights (UNGPs), the United Nations Global Compact (UNGC), and Thailand’s National Action Plan on Business and Human Rights.

 Human Rights Due Diligence (HRDD) is conducted every two years, with a comprehensive assessment every four years, following methodologies from the UNGPs, Danish Institute for Human Rights (DIHR), and the HRIA Toolkit.
-In 2023, nine risk issues were identified, including three classified as Salient Issues.
+In 2024, ten risk issues were identified, including three classified as Salient Issues.
 In response, the Company established preventive measures, remediation plans, and systematic monitoring mechanisms.

 In addition, Central Pattana provides annual employee training on business ethics and human rights, and offers guidance to partners through handbooks and corporate communication channels to foster awareness and risk prevention across the supply chain.